anivar/dotfiles-plus/README.md

 ### Common Issues

 **"declare: -A: invalid option"**
 - You're using bash 3.x.
-Use `dotfiles-plus.sh` instead of `dotfiles-plus-full.sh`
+Please upgrade to bash 4+ or use zsh

 **AI commands not working**
 - Install an AI provider: [Claude](https://claude.ai/code) or [Gemini CLI](https://www.npmjs.com/package/@google/generative-ai-cli)